 I am here to provide you with the information as to why I would recommend the AFK community avoid it for their sensitive kids.

 I would love to hear your thoughts on this blog.
 Leave me a comment below

 Join the AFK Community

-If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids Community group.
-There are over 2,000 beautiful community members that are ready to support you on this amazing additive free journey.
+If you would like to be kept up to date with the latest news, product reviews and giveaways come and join us in the Additive Free Kids Community.

 Frankie Bell is the Managing Director of Additive Free Kids, a food coach, mentor and is one of Australia’s leading activists against additives in foods.

 Frankie is a mum to 5 boys and has personal experience working through the damaging effects of additives to resolve the multiple health issues and behavioural problems in her own children.
 It became Frankie’s purpose to help other families achieve the same improvements for their families.

 These changes can be overwhelming, especially for time poor parents, Frankie has done all the hard work for families to ensure they have access to additive free food, anytime, anywhere.
 Additive Free Kids specialises in assisting families to live healthy lives free from additives.
 See how you can work together with Frankie here.